Malexion/iterate-js/README.md

   - `func:[Object/Function]`
     Function passed the following in order: (value, key, optionsObject).
 Must return true if item is found.

+- `__.distinct(obj, func)`

+  Iterates over any iterable object to find distinct items.
+  - `obj:[Object]`
+    Item to be iterated over.
+  - `func:[Object/Function]`
+    Optional function passed the value of the iterated item.
+Must return a value to be checked against others (number/string prefered).

 - `__.filter(obj, func)`

   Iterates over any object or array and will return a filtered down version.